 On December 15, 1994, MISS DIG 811 was officially incorporated as a Michigan non-profit corporation.
 A seven member Board of Directors was created to set company goals and objectives for the one-call utility notification center.

 In 1996, MISS DIG 811 opened a northern office in Escanaba to assist the Pontiac office in fulfilling its projected long-term growth and disaster recovery goals.
 Currently MISS DIG 811 has two facilities; our notification center in Flint and our primary notification center in Gladstone.

 Federal one-call legislation was passed by the United States Congress in 1998.
 The legislation recommended that all states have a one-call utility notification system and the participation of utility companies and excavators throughout each state.

 In 2019, MISS DIG 811 had a record year with over 1,000,000 locate requests.
-MISS DIG 811 is the longest state wide 24 hour underground utility safety notification system in the U.S.
+MISS DIG 811 is the oldest state wide 24 hour underground utility safety notification system in the U.S.

 MISS DIG 811 is the central contact for the protection of underground utilities.
 The MISS DIG 811 system's primary function is to process locate requests from individuals planning to dig and notifies its member utilities about these excavations.
 The member utilities then mark the dig site, indicating the approximate location of their underground public utility lines (MISS DIG 811 does not mark).
 The MISS DIG 811 system promotes safety on the job site and assists the utilities in providing safe and efficient service to millions of customers, thus helping to preserve the environment and ensuring the quality of life for all Michigan residents.
 MISS DIG 811 is also charged with education of its members, excavators, homeowners and the general public to the need to protect underground utilities and those working around them.